On algebras of $\Omega^n$-finite and $\Omega^{\infty}$-infinite representation type

 \end{itemize}

-An algebra $A$ is Co-Gorenstein if the subcategories $\Omega^{\infty}(\mod A)$ and $\mathcal{G}\mathcal{P}(A)$ agree.
-In \cite{KM} the authors prove that there is a relation between NC and GNC and Co-Gorenstein algebras.
+An algebra $A$ is Co-Gorenstein if the subcategories $\Omega^{\infty}(\md A)$(Definition \ref{sizigia infinita}) and $\mathcal{G}\mathcal{P}(A)$ (Section 2) agree.
+In \cite{KM} the authors prove that there is a relation between NC, GNC and Co-Gorenstein algebras.
+They prove that GNC implies Conjecture 1 (if $\Omega^n(\md A)$ is extension closed for all $n \geq 1$, then $A$ is right Co-Gorenstein), and they also prove that Conjecure 1 implies NC.
 This justifies the relevance of studying this family of algebras.